famarting/apicurio-registry/hackathon/bc/README.md

     - permissionless: open to anyone to participate in the network
     - permissioned: network limited only to designated participants, may not involve digital assets or tokens data structures: hash chain, hash list, merkle tree

+### Conclusions
+- straw man blockchain
+- blockchain as a ledger to help with storage implementation, similar to kafkasql but blockchainsql :)
+- as something complementary to the sql mode, to add trust to sql storage, maybe using registry storage delegators we have